 - Duty Reduction Programs, e.g. USMCA (NAFTA), PROSEC

 - OEA – formerly known as NEEC, this is Mexico's equivalent of C-TPAT (Customs-Trade Partnership Against Terrorism)

 - US Customs Broker Selection & Bond

-Your New Client Training includes information on US and Mexican Customs regulations and broker relations, import/export (inventory management, tariff classifications, duty reduction programs, IMMEX, OEA, VAT Certification, and importer/exporter of record), cross-dock services and freight piece handling and management, and other pertinent Mexican Government requirements.
+Your New Client Training program includes information on USA and Mexican Customs regulations and broker relations, global import/export (inventory management, tariff classifications, duty reduction programs, IMMEX, OEA, VAT Certification, and importer/exporter of record), cross-dock services and freight piece handling and management, and other pertinent Mexican Government requirements.

 Meet the Human Resources Team

 Factory start-up staffing begins with the hiring of the Plant Manager based on your business profile and job description for the position.
 Our Human Resources team works with you to establish a staffing plan, including: